Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

       serviceAccountName: azuresa
 </pre>

+Check if the inferenceService is ready or not by running:

+<pre>kubectl get inferenceService -n default </pre>

 ##  Get xip.io url for Testing:

-If you configured DNS with xip.io as mentioned in [KFserving installation guide](KFServing-setup.md), you can get the xip.io url and use a web test tool like Insomnia or postman to test your service.
+If you configured DNS with xip.io as mentioned in [KFserving installation guide](KFServing-setup.md), you can get the xip.io url and use a web test tool like Insomnia or Postman to test your service.

 *  Get host url: